What is an L&I Settlement?

 How Do I Settle My L&I Claim?

-• This Chart shows the order of how an L&I claim moves toward settlement.
-This will happen because L&I is going to push your claim toward closure.
+- This chart shows the order in which an L&I claim moves toward settlement.
+This will happen because L&I will push your claim toward closure.

-• If you will or have returned to work, get information to prove your Permanent Partial Disability into your claim file.
+- If you will or have returned to work, get information to prove your Permanent Partial Disability in your claim file.

 Just do it.
 If you need help getting started, check out Pension or Permanent Partial Disability (PPD) L&I Settlement.
-If you don’t know what to do, you may wish to talk to an L&I attorney.
-Call us.
+If you don’t know what to do, you may wish to talk to our L&I attorneys.
+Schedule a free consultation with us today.
 Get informed and make good decisions.

 Show Me How an L&I Settlement Works (Alvin’s Story)